Aliando Syarief

-Muhammad Ali Syarief Alkatiri (born 26 October 1996), also known as Aliando or Aliando Syarief, is an Indonesian actor, singer, songwriter.
-He has Arab descent from his father, Syarief Alkatiri, and his mother, Tengku Resi Refado (Resi Revando), is from Minangkabau.
+Muhammad Ali Syarief Afif Al Katiri (born 26 October 1996), also known as Aliando or Aliando Syarief, is an Indonesian actor, singer, model.
+He is an Arab descent from his father, Syarief Alkatiri, and his mother, Tengku Resi Refado (Resi Revando), and is from Minangkabau.

 Biography

 Muhammad Ali Syarief was born in Jakarta, Indonesia, on 26 October 1996.
 He is the fourth child of four siblings of Syarief Alkatiri and Tengku Resi Revado.
-Syarief began his career in entertainment at the age of 12 with a part as an extra in the TV movie Si Gundul Bocah Petir.
-His mother was one of the actresses.
+Syarief began his career in entertainment at the age of 12 with a part, as an extra in the TV movie Si Gundul Bocah Petir where his mother was one of the actresses.
 In Ganteng Ganteng Serigala, he played the role of a vampire.
 He became popular in feature films with the release of Garuda di Dadaku 2 in 2011.
 In addition to his movie roles, Ali has also had roles in soap operas, playing in Bara Bere and ABG Jadi Manten.

 In 2015, he joined the musical group The Freaks, which also includes Nikita Willy, Teuku Rassya, and Calvin Jeremy.
 Their single "Jatuh Cinta Tak Ada Logika", a collaboration with Agnez Mo is a mash-up of her two songs "Ku T'lah Jatuh Cinta" and "Tak Ada Logika".